 Like so many other girls, whenever I was standing by myself, I worried that other people were staring at me.

-I do know that so many girls struggle with this feeling of being judged.
-Lots of people do, but I think it is maybe harder for someone with SM.
+I know that I’m not alone in my struggle with this feeling of being judged.
+Lots of girls do, but I think it is maybe harder for someone with SM.

 Understandably, this sense of constantly being on display adds to heightened states of anxiety.
 Sarah, too, navigated and felt the deep pain of this.